seetadev/Security22X/README.md

  Please visit https://github.com/seetadev/Security22X/tree/main/Solution-Modules/vehicle-credits-pollution-check

-9. Arcana: We are extending the Arcana demo app for utilizing the user security and authentication, storage methods with capabilities pluggable and extendable to 5 different personas: Driver, Police, Citizen, Dispatcher, Admin.
-Arcana enables 360 degrees access of the incidents to the action/ administration team.
-They can manage the complete lifecycle of incident reporting, overall status, traffic monitoring, managing police teams.
-They can also use the solution for effective user security of staff members and provide road safety counselling.
-Please visit: https://github.com/seetadev/Security22X/tree/main/Solution-Modules/authentication-user-security and video at https://drive.google.com/drive/u/3/folders/1hOsc9nE3OEyn-NiS1m1X0__p0ibg_l93
+- Mantle Public Goods Track: We are using Mantle to develop a platform where government authorities linked with Transport department like Pollution check control department, Municipality portal can issue, manage and transfer credits of ratings earned by vehicle owners and their respective vehicles via pollution checks, green fuel adoption in vehicles.

+This is especially useful for fleet management vehicles managed by the government for public goods delivery (Example: GeM portal goods in India) where co-incentives can be provided to contract organizations for good performance in pollution checks, green fuel adoption (switching away from diesel fuel to CNG).
+The workflow is as follows:

+Fleet role creation procedure; Fleet vehicles identification with NFC tags;
+Create credits of ratings earned via pollution checks, green fuel assets;
+Issue green credits for fleet vehicles via pollution checks by Transport department like Pollution check control;
+List green credits per fleet vehicle;
+Handle multiple vehicles.

+- Mantle Developer Tooling: We are developing tools and plugins for the green credits platform along with an alarm viewer dapp (please visit https://github.com/seetadev/Security22X/tree/main/Storage-incidents-alarm/mobile-alarm-clock/palm-alarm-clock ).
+The alarm viewer can be used in case a vehicles' quarterly pollution check is due or has not been completed one week before the penalty set by the government authorities.
+This alarm viewer can be further extended by the developers to build community tools, analytics and visualization tooling by adding features like pollution check performance ratings and raising alarms and notifications when the registry of a vehicle to operate in a region expires (example: 15 years for petrol vehicles and 10 years for diesel vehicles in Delhi).
+The alarm viewer application can also be extended for the use case where the pollution testing equipment does not give optimal results, which is very much true when a vehicle has traveled more than 45,000 kms.

 10. Connext: We are utilizing Connext for developing the feature of splitting road management expenses and get support from government, private and civil society bodies.
 Connext enables us to develop the communication across the chains.
 Using xDonation.sol allows anyone to donate funds, regardless of what chain they are on.
 Donors send funds to the contract, and at any point an approved sweeper can call sweep which will swap into the donation asset and send the funds to the specified address and chain.
 We wish to utilize Connext with L2 layer for developing smart contract for setting parameters at deployment and handling payments from every listed user, connext for communication across chains; Balancing and simplifying settlements among members; Chainlink oracles for price feeds; Exchanging tokens.
 Please visit https://github.com/seetadev/Security22X/tree/main/Solution-Modules/crosschain/split-expenses-get-donations

 We are utilizing Zodiac Modules and Modifiers for developing the following use-case using Connext: Decentralized NFT-based voting system for RFPs and donations on Metis (L2) and communication using Connext.
 Quotation, Bidding, voting and token management for contract work undertaken by transport organizations can be managed with the following workflow -
 -DAOs or Organisations create a RFP on the app.